Welcome to the UF College of Medicine Wellness Programs!

 These lofty goals require that each member of the UFCOM perform at his or her best.
 Recognizing that administrators, faculty, staff, and trainees will reach their fullest potential only when they are engaged with team members and colleagues, find joy and meaning in their work, and are physically and emotionally healthy, the UFCOM is committed to promoting well-being among all its members.
 The UF College of Medicine Wellness Programs were established to support the UFCOM in achieving the Quadruple Aim (Bodenheimer & Sinsky, 2014) of:

-Dr. Lisa Merlo, a licensed clinical psychologist and Associate Professor of Psychiatry, serves as the Director of Wellness Programs.
-She works with the Office of Medical Education, the Office of Graduate Medical Education, the Office of Faculty Affairs & Professional Development, UFCOM Human Resources , GatorCare , UF-UF Health Wellness, and others to enhance the culture of wellness at UFCOM and provide support to our trainees, faculty, and staff.
+Dr. Lisa Merlo, a licensed clinical psychologist and Professor of Psychiatry, serves as the Director of Wellness Programs.
+She works with the Office of Educational Affairs, the Office of Graduate Medical Education, the Office of Faculty Affairs & Professional Development, UFCOM Human Resources , GatorCare , UF-UF Health Wellness, the UF Employee Assistance Program, and others to enhance the culture of wellness at UFCOM and to provide support to our trainees, faculty, and staff.
+The Director of Wellness Programs is available to: assist with wellness needs assessments; provide feedback and evidence-based recommendations; consult with UFCOM faculty, staff, and trainees regarding the development of wellness-related policies, programs, and research projects; and refer individuals and units to available resources.

 References: